Heuristics for multi-stage quantum walks to find Ising ground states: Methods

+is an eigenvector of it.
+It is possible to choose any relative phase factor between the terms in Equation \eqref{spectralH}; a phase of $\pi$ is chosen to match Equation \eqref{Hamiltonian}.

+This can be done exactly in the case of $2 \times 2$ Hermitian matrices, see Appendix \ref{Example}.
+The formula that results is not applicable to larger problems, but it makes it clear that first it is necessary to scale the operators such that they have the same energy spread.
+The heuristic used here is

-where the tilde denotes normalisation in the spectral norm, to match the eigenvalues.
-For $\hat{H}_G$, its spectral norm is simply $n$, but to normalise $\hat{H}_I$ it is necessary to solve the problem it encodes to calculate the spectral norm.
-This also means that any classical method such as simulated annealing can approximate the energy spread by finding an approximate solution.
+where the tilde denotes normalisation of energy spreads.
+This heuristic is spherical linear interpolation between $\hat{H}_I$ and $\hat{H}_G$, which tries to mimic the gradual rotation in Equation \eqref{spectralH}.
+For $\hat{H}_G$, its energy spread is simply $n$, but to normalise $\hat{H}_I$ exactly it would be necessary to solve the problem it encodes to calculate the energy spread.
+Similarly, methods such as simulated annealing can approximate the energy spread by finding an approximate solution.
 The method used here is described in Appendix \ref{Stats}, which uses $J$ to calculate the variance of the energy distribution, and then fits a normal distribution from which the expected minimum energy is calculated.
-In principle, higher moments can be used but in practice there has been no need for a more accurate normalisation as quantum walks are not sensitive to small deviations from optimal parameters \cite{Callison} \cite{Lasse}.
+In principle, higher moments can be used, but in practice, as quantum walks are not sensitive to small deviations from optimal parameters \cite{Callison} \cite{Lasse}, there is no need for a more accurate normalisation.

 Putting all this together, and scaling so that the coefficient of $\hat{H}_I$ is 1 gives